enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 number.
 Turning on the ``ParallelParticleIO`` flag in the Enzo parameter file instructs Enzo to look for these files.

-There are lots more details on
-`this page? </wiki/Tutorials/HowDoesParallelRootGridIOwork>`_.

 For the purpose of this example, you're going to run ring and Enzo on 4 processors (this is a fixed requirement).
 The number of processors used in an MPI job is set differently on each machine, so you'll have to figure out how that works for you.
 On some machines, you can request an 'interactive queue' to run small MPI jobs.
 On others, you may have to submit a job to the batch queue, and wait for it to run.

 To start an interactive run, it might look something like this: